HaakonEidemHaakstad/wordpress_from_office_uploader/README.md

 wordpress-uploader/

 │
+├── .gitignore             # Files and folders to be ignored by git.
 ├── main.py                # Main PySide6 application
 ├── requirements.txt       # Dependencies
 ├── README.md              # This file
 └── LICENSE                # MIT License

 ```